briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

-        the assistance of an expert in the field of the history of architecture, who shall make a recommendation to the Architectural Board of Review regarding whether or not the structure is an Historically Significant Property, as defined by [Section 1146.05][CF Section 1146.05] of this Chapter.
+        the assistance of an expert in the field of the history of architecture, who shall make a recommendation to the Architectural Board of Review regarding whether or not the structure is an Historically Significant Property, as defined by [Section 1146.05][CFCO 1146.05] of this Chapter.
         The expert shall be paid out of the deposit made pursuant to paragraph (a)(2) hereof, and the remaining funds from such deposit, if any, shall be returned to the applicant.

         2. _(B)_ **Advice of Expert on Economic Feasibility.** If, in reviewing a request for demolition, a majority of the Architectural Board of